Callum Kane: Characterisation

 A writer for the official Hollyoaks website said Callum was both loyal and compassionate.
 He would always help out someone in need and tries to do the right thing.
 The writer observed that Callum was moody, clever and "a little bit gloomy."
 While Duncan described his character as being "a bit of a mystery man."
 Callum does not care what anyone else thinks.
 He does not enjoy socialising or being perceived as a cool guy.
 Duncan said "I think, most of the time, Callum is the kind of character who just doesn't really want to be bothered by anything or anyone.
 He wants to do his own thing, get on with his own life, and he's very introverted."
-Callum often preferred to spend his time reading and watching European cinema.
+Callum often prefers to spend his time reading and watching European cinema.
 Duncan revealed that he chose to do some research for that aspect of his character's personality and began to read much poetry.
 Callum reads much Bukowski and Duncan told Elizabeth Horsfall from AGENT2 Magazine that he chose to read some of Bukowski's works and had not put the book down for three days.
-When asked if Callum was similar to him, Duncan replied that he talks all the time, unlike Callum who prefers to be quiet.
+When asked if Callum was similar to him, Duncan replied that he talks all the time, whilst Callum prefers to be quiet.
 He also thought they were both nice people, but Callum was "a bit more intense" than himself.